 8 mistakes to avoid if you're going out in the heat

-It's hot — which shouldn't come as a surprise in July.
-But this summer's heat is breaking records around the world, and in the U.S. this week, a heat dome is afflicting the Southwest with ultrahigh temperatures.
-The East Coast is expected to be steamy, and parts of Southern California could hit 106 degrees by Saturday in what the National Weather Service has dubbed a summer of "excessive" weather.
+This comes after heat waves have already broken records around the world this summer.

-Of course, it's summer and you have things to do outdoors, from festivals to barbecues to mowing the lawn.
-We get it.
-But the heat can take a toll on your body, and you need to plan ahead when the temperature rises to extreme heat.
-"Don't overdo it," warns John Schumann, a primary care physician in Tulsa, Oklahoma.
+If you're in a place with extreme heat, you should try to stay indoors as much as you can.
+But if you need to go outside, or if you're somewhere with more moderate heat, remember that high temperatures can be dangerous.
+It might be OK to mow the lawn or go to a cookout, but "don't overdo it," warns John Schumann, a primary care physician in Tulsa, Okla.
 "Heat can envelop and pummel you."

 And there are a lot of misconceptions about the best ways to protect yourself, warns David Eisenman, a physician at UCLA who is co-director of the UCLA Center for Healthy Climate Solutions.
-Here are mistakes to avoid in order to ensure you stay safe in the heat.
+Here are mistakes to avoid and ways to plan ahead to protect yourself from the heat.

 1. Too much, too soon: You need to acclimatize